 And whose job is it anyway?
-IT don’t want it, they may have procured it and set it up but they shouldn’t be responsible for adding pages or changing content.
+IT doesn’t want it, they may have procured it and set it up but they shouldn’t be responsible for adding pages or changing content.

-Marketing are too busy with the latest campaign…
+Marketing is too busy with the latest campaign.

 Blogs get started but many are not maintained.
 There is more personality in the office plant.
 The site becomes a launch pad to Google.